Estimated reading time: 9 minutes

 Learning how apple flowers differ from apricot flowers (for example) is just another tool in your toolbox that will help you to be a great garden detective.

-Why is identifying fruit trees important?
+Why does identifying fruit trees matter?

 Why are we making a fuss about what sort of fruit tree you have?
 Surely you’ll find out soon enough when the tree has fruit, right?